Azure/azure-sdk-for-net/sdk/cognitivelanguage/Azure.AI.Language.Conversations/README.md

 try
 {
     ConversationsProject conversationsProject = new ConversationsProject("invalid-project", "production");
-    TextConversationItem textConversationItem = new TextConversationItem("1", "1", "Send an email to Carol about the tomorrow's demo");
     Response<AnalyzeConversationTaskResult> response = client.AnalyzeConversation(
-        textConversationItem,
-        conversationsProject);
+        "Send an email to Carol about the tomorrow's demo", conversationsProject);
 }
 catch (RequestFailedException ex)